 As part of a redesign of their WordPress based e-Commerce store, a customer of ours needed to recategorise tens of thousands products.
 Due to their setup, this had to be done on their live site, so carrying out the work on a staging site and copying up the database wasn’t an option.

 We decided the best solution was to create a second, “product categories” taxonomy for their content team to work on in preparation for their relaunch while leaving the original in place and active.
 To give them a good starting point, also we needed to copy the existing category structure (around 450 categories/subs-categories) along with term metadata for each of the terms over into the new taxonomy.
+They also had some old category metadata which was no longer required so we added the ability to skip certain meta keys.

 Surprisingly, we couldn’t find an existing solution, so we built a tool to do it.
 We’ve released the tool we built as DM Clone Taxonomy which does just that.